The History And Evolution Of Loewe

 Jonathan Anderson’s arrival in the Loewe family changed its destiny forever.
 Thanks to his years of experience running his eponymous label JWAnderson, Loewe has been experiencing a renaissance in terms of creativity, innovation, and modernity.

 When Anderson arrived at Loewe, the brand’s client base was still generally conservative.
-However, he somehow managed to make it more contemporary-relevant.
-He blended fashion with art and metaverse and appealing to younger audiences.
-Famous hip-hop and R&B artists who weren’t exactly the clientele of the old Loewe began wearing the new Loewe’s clothes for the first time.
+However, the artistic director managed to make it more contemporary-relevant, blending fashion with art and metaverse and appealing to younger audiences.
+Famous hip-hop and R&B artists who weren’t the target clientele of the old Loewe began wearing the new Loewe’s clothes for the first time.
 Rihanna, for example, wore a custom Loewe outfit for her performance during the latest Super Bowl.
-It’s no surprise that Loewe was named the hottest brand of the year in the second quarter of 2023!
+It’s no surprise that Loewe was named the hottest brand of the year in the second quarter of 2023, and then in Q2 2024!
+Under Jonathan Anderson, the brand also launched the Loewe Craft Prize in 2016 and sponsored the Met Gala in 2024.

 Source: US WEEKLY